siteworxpro/new-hire-test/README.md

 - NodeJS
     - [download](https://nodejs.org/en/download/current/)

-Once you have downloaded and installed the supporting applications you can start your development environment using the command `vagrant up` from the project root
+1. Once you have downloaded and installed the supporting applications you can start your development environment using the command `vagrant up` from the project root

-you will need to edit your hosts file and add the local entry `192.168.33.10 vagrant.local`
+2. you will need to edit your hosts file and add the local entry `192.168.33.10 vagrant.local`

-You will then need to install and build your node dependencies with `npm install`
+3. You will then need to install and build your node dependencies with `npm install`

-You can then build the javascript for the app `npm run development`
+4. You can then build the javascript for the app `npm run development`

-Your app should be up and running and accessible from [http://vagrant.local](http://vagrant.local)
+5. Your app should be up and running and accessible from [http://vagrant.local](http://vagrant.local)

+6. profit

+## Expanded Help

 ### Vagrant commands